-How to Root Tomato Cuttings and Double the Plants in Your Garden
+How to Grow Tomato Plants from Cuttings (and Double the Plants in Your Garden)

 A young Snow White tomato plant growing in the garden.

-Tomato plants are super easy to root from cuttings.
-You can double the number of tomato plants in your garden using this method.
-Learn how to identify tomato suckers and how to propagate tomato plants the easy way.
+Tomato plants are easy to root from cuttings as well as from suckers.
+You can easily double the number of tomato plants in your garden using this method.
+Learn how to identify tomato suckers, and how to propagate tomatoes from cuttings

 Of all the vegetable plants I could grow, tomatoes are my absolute favorite.